If you apply late, last minute for coverage, when does it start?

 • Privacy Notice Statements

 • Authorized Functions of PII and Reporting PII Breaches

 During the meeting, Medicare plans and people who work with Medicare can’t:

 - Communicate incorrect information about their plan type or use inappropriate statements like their plan is “the best” or “highest ranked.”

-- Tell you about other plan options you haven’t agreed to discuss, unless you specifically ask about them (to discuss these options, you need to complete a separate appointment form).
+- Tell you about other plan options you haven’t agreed to discuss, unless you specifically ask about them (to discuss these options, you need to complete a separate scope of appointment form).

 - Give you written information with a complete description of how the plan works.

 During the meeting, Medicare plans and people who work with Medicare can: